Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/ITPro/_index.md

     az ssh arc --resource-group $Env:resourceGroup --name $serverName --local-user $localUser
     ```

-    > **NOTE: Server-side SSH is being provisioned asynchronously to the VMs in the automated provisioning scripts, so it might take up to 5 minutes after the ArcBox deployment scripts is finished until the _az ssh_ commands will run successfully.**.
+    > **Note:** Server-side SSH is being provisioned asynchronously to the VMs in the automated provisioning scripts, so it might take up to 5 minutes after the ArcBox deployment scripts is finished until the _az ssh_ commands will run successfully.

     ![Screenshot showing usage of SSH via Azure CLI](./ssh_via_az_cli_01.png)